Tsinna

 The låradíë moved from plant to plant.
 The shuffling of the hooves on their hind feet combined into the omnipresent rumble while their forelimbs grasped at leaves and grass, guiding morsels into their mouths.
 Males patrolled along the outskirts of the herd.
 Their bugling cries struggled to be heard above the herd’s rumble, while light glinted off long golden horns that spiraled up from their heads to end in vicious blue points.
 Females chattered at juveniles and grunted in response to their mates.
 Here and there, rivals broke from feeding to bash heads, rear back to kick with their hind legs, and whip their thick, armored tails at one another in attempts to assert dominance.

-The sight of so many prey gathered in one location immediately ignited Tårik’s desire to hunt.
-His pulse quickened and his mouth watered with anticipation.
-Spying a fine-looking straggler, he pulled a hunting knife from his belt and crept forward, aiming for a smaller outcropping of rocks as cover.
+The sight of so much prey gathered in one location immediately ignited Tårik’s desire to hunt.
+His pulse quickened, and his mouth watered with anticipation.
+Spying a fine-looking straggler, he pulled a knife from his belt and crept forward, aiming for a smaller outcropping of rocks as cover.

 A hand grabbed his wrist.